Claude Monet is one of the essential

 The rest of the house was filled with the Japanese prints that he loved, and paintings by other artists of the time.
 They would trade and exchange works back and forth.

 Monet's print collection remains in the house.
 But now all those paintings are in major museums and private collections around the world.
 The foundation that maintains his home has commissioned art school students to paint reproductions.
-The studio has prominent pieces by Monet, a "greatest hits" collection that doesn't represent the room at any specific time.
+The studio has reproductions of prominent pieces by Monet, a "greatest hits" collection that doesn't represent the room at any specific time.
 The other rooms have reproductions of the pieces that actually hung in those locations, based on photographs and written descriptions by visitors and family.